UthpalaPitawela/AccountViewer/README.md

   username: user <br/>
   password: 456 <br/>

-As per the requirement onky admin can access account uploads section while normal user can access only account view section.
+As per the requirement only admin can access account uploads section while normal user can access only account view section.